 - Margot’s Chicken de Volaille in Chestnut Mushroom Sauce

 - Sally’s post about talking preserving with Diana Henry

-A Bird in the Hand by Diana Henry is available from Amazon for £9.99 (RRP £20).
-Published by Mitchell Beazley.
+A Bird in the Hand by Diana Henry is published by Mitchell Beazley.
 Kavey Eats received a review copy from the publisher.